FormalLanguageConstrainedPathQuerying/CFPQ_Data/docs/README.md

 ### Query format

-Queries are represented as context-free grammars which are represented in the following format:
+Queries are represented as context-free grammars in the following format:

 - Line 0: